Let me offer you twenty-one reasons.

 12. The band takes great care with the setting of tempos at the start of each tune.
 Once established, the tempo is maintained with metronomic accuracy.
 There is none of the speeding up or (worse) the wearying drag-back of tempo that you notice in other bands on YouTube.

-13. The Band is not afraid of key changes within tunes, sometimes because the tune is written that way, sometimes to play the tune in a key that suits the whole band and then in a key with which the singer is more comfortable (e.g. How Do They Do It That Way?) and sometimes just for the mischief of it.
+13. The Band is not afraid of key changes within tunes, sometimes because the tune is written that way, sometimes to play the tune in a key that suits the whole band and then in a key with which the singer is more comfortable (e.g. How Do They Do It That Way? and Delta Bound and Dangerous Blues) and sometimes just for the mischief of it.
 Have a listen to Cannonball.
 Notice what tricks they can play even with a 12-bar blues.
 Admire the Introduction, the Bridges and the Coda, and especially the three key changes!

 Watch it by clicking here.

-14. Tuba Skinny devises interesting endings for all tunes.
+14. Tuba Skinny devises interesting endings for its tunes.
 Listen to their very neat codas.

 |Left to Right: Shaye, Barnabus and Erika.|